 The amount of weight you have to lose will determine if eating fruits and carbs can be freely eaten if they will hinder your efforts.

-Those who are more overweight, have higher body , have or are borderline diabetic/insulin resistant should really avoid eating sugars, carbs and starches.
+Those who are more overweight, have higher body , and have or are borderline diabetic/insulin resistant should really avoid eating sugars, carbs, and starches.
 Most who fit in this category have a harder time processing these foods and it will make it more difficult to lose weight.

-So if you have 10-25+ pounds of weight to lose then it’s best to skip or other fruits, sugars and starches.
-Stick with non-starchy vegetables and very low fruits instead.
+So if you have 10-25+ pounds of weight to lose then it’s best to skip or other fruits, sugars, and starches.
+Stick with non-starchy vegetables and very low-sugar fruits instead.

-Keep in mind you probably won’t lose as much or be as metabolically efficient compared to when you’re skipping those fruits, 13). and starches all together.
+Keep in mind you probably won’t lose as much or be as metabolically efficient compared to when you’re skipping those fruits, 13). and starches altogether.
 A low glycemic index diet results in greater weight loss in those with higher insulin levels (